 FBI adds Palm Beach woman to new Most Wanted Fraudsters list.
 Here’s why

-The FBI is offering a $150,000 reward for information leading to the arrest and conviction of Elaine Angene Escoe, who is charged with pandemic-loan fraud in South Florida.
+The FBI’s Miami field office is offering a $150,000 reward for information leading to her arrest and conviction.

 The Most Wanted Fraudsters list is the third official FBI list joining the existing Ten Most Wanted Fugitives and Most Want Terrorists.